 Twilight took over as the sunbeams shone against the afternoon clouds.
 Beneath the charming view of the sky, there a traveler, two-faced and shady stood before the sign at the crossroads trying to decipher the faded words carved in it.
 Written on the left wing: "inn," it wasn't that far from where she stood, though it would take a good amount of steps before reaching it.
 There, the inn laid in solitude along the aged stone path.
 She dragged her attention to the withered sign once more, took out a hand from under her cloak to draw her hood closer and another to put away the dead overgrowth on the sign's right wing, it is written: "Grimqur."
 She sighed as a symbol relief for she was on the right track.
 A gust of wind howled against the grassy hills and she shivered as the cold air ran through her skin.
 Pulling her cloak tighter around her shoulders, she headed towards the inn in post-haste.

 The traveler took her steps carefully on the unevenly placed rough stone bricks that were rooted to the ground.
 As the distance closed between her and the inn, she held her hood with both hands at each opposite side lest her face be seen.
 She stopped at the inn's door, reading the vivid sign atop: "Valewood Inn."
-The faint sounds of chatter, creaking wood from the steps of large men and the bard's tempo can be heard from outside, riddling the atmosphere with life.
+The faint sounds of chatter, creaking wood from the steps of large men and the bard's tune can be heard from outside, riddling the atmosphere with life.
 She took a deep breath before pressing a hand on the wooden door.
 Slowly, she pushed it open.
 The lobby she entered was typical with drunken blokes drooling all over their tables, mercenaries and raiders celebrating for a successful heist and a charming bard.
 Amidst the noisy and cheerful crowd, there were the ones that weren't generic, the ones with ulterior motives.
-The cloaked woman could more than feel the discomforting weight from their prying eyes as she stood at the entrance.
-Looking straight ahead, she walked over the counter as if she were oblivious.
+With dark leather wear with a distinctive design and matching silver swords, probably witch hunters.
+They sat on the on the far corner, isolated from the commotion.
+One from the pack inconspicuously peered at her, but she could see right through his cover.
+They exchanged glares for bit before the lady withdrew.
+The cloaked woman could more than feel the discomforting weight from his prying eyes as she strided towards the counter.
+Looking straight ahead, she continued to the counter as if she were oblivious.

-"How can I help you madam?"
+"How can I help you ma'am?"
 With a tone similar to a butler that would address his mistress, the man asked, putting aside the glass he was cleaning.

+"A room… and a glass of something strong."
+She answered as she sat on the stool in front.
+Her voice was soft, but he heard it clearly as if she were inches away, whispering to his ear in the midst of the noise.
+The barkeep simply nodded in response.
 He looked at her in the eyes with a sharp glare for a split second before turning away to the selection of bottles behind him.
-When he turned to face her, he held a sapphire blue drink emitting limelights reflected from the lights around the inn.
-Along with the key to her room, the man placed the drink infront of her saying "Your room is the third one on the left hallway."
+When he turned to face her, he held a sapphire blue drink emitting lime lights reflected from the lamps around the inn.
+Along with the key to her room, the man placed the drink in front of her saying "Your room is the third one on the left hallway."

 She passed through the well-lit hallway, all the while looking over her shoulder.
 With ease, she unlocked the door before giving a quick survey to the lobby.
 Finally unseen, She entered the room with comfort for she finally had privacy once again.
 Her bedroom gave a relaxing vibe and was softly-lit from the subdued candle light placed on the desk the furthest corner.
 "Finally." she sighed, stretching her back with both hands in each hip.
 Locking the door behind her, she removed her cloak and hanged it on the chair in front of the desk mirror.